-A choice of accommodation awaits you in Dublin, including the stylish 5-star Merrion Hotel in the heart of the city centre, Barberstown Castle - only a short drive from the city, and the petite King Sitric Townhouse in the traditional fishing village of Howth, with amazing sea views.
+A choice of accommodation awaits you in Dublin, including the stylish 5-star Merrion Hotel in the heart of the city centre as well as The Wilder Townhouse, which is close to lots of attractions including St Stephen's Green, Barberstown Castle - only a short drive from the city, and the petite King Sitric Townhouse in the traditional fishing village of Howth, with amazing sea views.

 Newgrange Neolithic Tomb, Co.
 Meath